 Nasal Valve Collapse and Treatment

 Nasal valve collapse is a breathing disorder that can result in severe nasal congestion, snoring and mouth breathing.
-Many doctors do not always pinpoint nasal valve collapse is present.
+Not all doctors may recognize when nasal valve collapse is present.
 Valve collapse can be a cause of nasal obstruction as well as sinus issues, so it is important that you explain all of your symptoms to your ENT or sinus specialist.
 If you think you may have, or have been diagnosed with valve collapse in the past, you would want to share this with your nasal surgeon.
 You should have a list of your medications and disclose any previous nose surgeries, especially past rhinoplasties.
-Luckily, a variety of treatments are available to treat nasal valve collapse.
-Read below for an extensive host of information pertaining to the condition, and you’ll be on your way to improved breathing!
+Luckily, there are a variety of conservative as well as surgical treatments available to treat nasal valve collapse.
+Keep reading below and you’ll be on your way to improved breathing!

 There are actually an internal and an external nasal valve in each side of the nose.
 The nasal valves are the part of the nose that are the most narrow in the nasal airway.
 They are found in the middle and lower parts of the nose.